 Marty has published widely in national and international peer-reviewed journals as a sole, first, or last author, and he has been honored to have some of his articles selected as Editor's Choice for the issue of the journal in which they were published.
 He is a member of the GRADE working group, and he has also presented on and provided consultation for various topics pertaining to evidence-based medicine and shared decision-making from the local to international level.
 All his professional activities - whether with EBSCO, in clinical practice, or in side projects of his own - share at least one broad, unifying theme: seeking to improve patient care by maximizing utilization of the best-available evidence, always employing shared decision-making wherever it is feasible.
 Further information is available on his website.

-Eric is grateful to be EBM Editor on the EBSCO Health Innovations and EBM Development team and believes he brings unique skills and insights to the role because of his twenty plus years working full-time in EBM.
+Eric brings unique skills and insights to the role of EBM Editor on the EBSCO Health Innovations and EBM Development team because of his twenty plus years working full-time in EBM.

 His introduction to DynaMed and EBSCO Health was through Brian Alper, whom he had met at various conferences.
 Following discussions at the September 2014 Hyderabad Cochrane Colloquium, they collaborated on an analysis of the evidence on the potential benefits and harms of alteplase for stroke beyond three hours.
 Their study was published in BMJ in 2015 and brought great online attention.
 DynaMed Editors included it as one of the top five most important articles in their 2015 ‘Year in Review’.